 Vascular dementia is the second most common type of dementia (after Alzheimer's disease), affecting around 150,000 people in the UK.

 The word dementia describes a set of symptoms that can include memory loss and difficulties with thinking, problem-solving or language.
 In vascular dementia, these symptoms occur when the brain is damaged because of problems with the supply of blood to the brain.
 This page outlines the causes, types and symptoms of vascular dementia.
 It looks at how it is diagnosed and the factors that can put someone at risk of developing it.
 It also describes the treatment and support that are available.

 This information is also available in accessible formats, as an audio file and as a British Sign Language video.
-For these, go to the accessible versions page at the end.
+For these, go to the accessible versions page.